California Attorney General sues Trump Administration over restarting oil production in Santa Barbara County

 "Ever since a catastrophic oil spill at Refugio Beach in 2015 led to a court-ordered consent decree, CAL FIRE - Office of the State Fire Marshal has been responsible for overseeing the repair of the lines that caused the spill, which are now operated by Sable Offshore Corp in Santa Barbara County," shared Daniel Villaseñor with the California Natural Resources Agency.
 "The Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA) is asserting these lines are within their jurisdiction and will assume regulatory authority of the lines going forward, and that the Office of the State Fire Marshal no longer has any role to play in keeping Californians safe from potential problems with these pipelines."

-After Sable Offshore submitted official paperwork to restart oil production with the California Office of State Fire Marshal (OSFM) in September, the state-based safety agency responded the next month that there were still unmet conditions before an official restart.
+After Sable Offshore submitted official paperwork to restart oil production with the Office of State Fire Marshal in September, the state-based safety agency responded the next month that there were still unmet conditions before an official restart could begin.

-Instead of meeting those conditions outlined by the state safety regulator, Sable Offshore informed investors that it had determined that the pipelines connecting the Las Flores Canyon facility to Pentland Station in Kern County are technically an interstate pipeline under the Pipeline Safety Act and requested that federal regulators take over its restart plans involving the pipelines.

 "The Office of the State Fire Marshal is committed to its mission to protect the people, property, and natural resources of California," stated State Fire Marshal Daniel Berlant Friday.
 "Our team has worked diligently to uphold the terms of the consent decree and ensure the safety of lines CA 324 and CA 325."